 - Select an appropriate solver for your optimization problem

 The available solvers are listed by category here.
 If you have already have a written formulation of your model, your choice of solver may be somewhat limited by the input formats available for the solvers.
-If you need help in determining the appropriate category for your optimization model, you can refer to the NEOS Optimization Guide section for the Introduction to Optimization and the Types of Optimization Problems.
+If you need help in determining the appropriate category for your optimization model, you can refer to the NEOS Optimization Guide section for information on determining the type of problem you are solving and an appropriate choice of solver.

 - Choose an appropriate input format